ADGEfficiency/programming-resources/fundamentals/programming.md

 ```

-### The readme
+### Readme

+A special text file
+- most users of your software will read it
+- it's also very visible to recruiters (even non-technical)

-Readme is a pitch
+**The readme is a pitch**
 - why this library exists
-- what it solves
+- what problem it solves
-- to what extent

-Many potential users of your library will read this (and only this!)

-Readme driven design = very cool idea
+Readme driven design
 - write readme before the code
 - write the API / interface before the code
 - write sample code for the most common use cases